 Harry Borden and Mireille Thornton

-Four Hugs Wide began some time before Covid-19 struck, with a simple desire to explore today’s story of people and trees in a new way, to see what we might discover in a seemingly obscure and shrinking arboreal world.
+While news media tells of disappearing forests and woodlands, we began with a simple desire to explore today’s reality of people and trees in a new and collaborative way, to see what we might discover in a seemingly obscure and shrinking arboreal world.

 We had also each felt the personal mental health impacts of missing and vanishing trees in different places.
 Perhaps we were wanting to reconnect to something more meaningful, too.

 The open curiosity and wonder of solastalgia we set out with, however, seems a tiny spark before the people in Four Hugs Wide.
 They include artists, scientists, educators, arborealists, crafters, musicians and singers, writers, mental health workers, shamans, hedgewitches, gardeners, iron-age tool makers, sailors, tree-planting festival organisers, tree listeners, children, activists, urban foresters, community workers, farmers, foragers, entrepreneurs, designers and makers – all have taken us much further than our back-then-imaginations.

 Like trees to a forest, the stories in Four Hugs Wide connect beyond individual experience into the greater political sphere, making the project, albeit micro, ever more prescient.
 The dominant discourse of current world affairs now is one of escalating ecological and cultural crises.

 Anxieties and conflicted reactions that destabilizing events, politics and economics are fomenting challenge us even more severely in that mainstream/legacy and alt-right media and social media bubbles rarely offer visions of the positive, life-sustaining, alternative ways of living that do exist.

 How we live, and if we live in recognition of our dependence on the natural world, matters.
 Trees — with their power to provide and symbolise, growing, communicating and enduring in the dark and the light — evoke this truth.